This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Third reading

-Third reading is the chance for members to ‘tidy up' a bill, making smalls changes to the final text to ensure it is effective.
+Third reading is the chance for members to ‘tidy up' a bill, making small changes to the final text to ensure it is effective.

 Proposed changes

-No amendments have yet been put forward ahead of third reading.
-Members may discuss the progress of the bill at the conclusion of its Lords stages.
+No amendments were put forward ahead of third reading.
+Members discussed the progress of the bill at the conclusion of its Lords stages.

 Explore further information